delk73/synesthetic-mcp/docs/mcp_spec.md

 * Tests cover TCP round-trip, oversize payload, multi-client ordering, and alias lifecycle.
 * Assets with `"$schema"` pass strict validation.
 * Assets with `"schema"` or `$schemaRef` are rejected.
+* Validation functions take no schema argument and rely solely on asset['$schema'].
+* Transports do not require `schema` params and do not set legacy `schema` fields in payloads.
+* Regression tests confirm all examples in `libs/synesthetic-schemas/examples` include `"$schema"`.
 * README/docs reflect actual implementation.

 ---